 Research suggests that panic attacks are the body’s response to false alarms, where our survival instincts are too active or too strong, resulting in a physical response.

-The cause of panic disorder is unknown, but many researchers believe it is related to genetics, stress, and environmental factors.
+The cause of panic disorders is unknown, but many researchers believe it is related to genetics, stress, and environmental factors.

 Post-traumatic stress disorder (PTSD)